Moyhe/Task-Implementation/README.md

     composer install

+3- install xampp or mysql and prepare database configuration

-3- to run the project, navigate to the public folder and run
+4- to run the project, navigate to the public folder and run

     php -S localhost:8000